-Consider making an appointment with your Graduate Program Director to discuss your program requirements.
+Consider making an appointment with your Graduate Program Director (refer to page 12) to discuss your program requirements.
 The Graduate Program Director can assist you in understanding what is required for a successful start in your academic program.
 For many students, the first term is overwhelming, especially if you are coming from a different educational system.
 A reduced course load in your first term may be a good idea as you familiarize yourself with CUE.